STSILABS/dev-guide/_sections/200_coordination.md

 ### The STSI Way

+* Work Tracking: Any method works, so long as it is equally accessible to all team members (if any team member is remote, do it electronically).
+* Standups: Find a time and cadence that fits the team's work pattern, with <= 15 minutes in the morning as the norm.
+* Retrospective: Once per iteration, but certainly no less than once every month.
+Read the [Retrospective Prime Directive](http://retrospectivewiki.org/index.php?title=The_Prime_Directive) aloud at the start.
-At a minimum, the project should have a `README.md` file that explains how to install, build and run the project.
+* Documentation: At a minimum, the project should have a `README.md` file that explains how to install, build and run the project.
 We would prefer a README/CONTRIBUTING/INSTALL set as [outlined here](https://github.com/LappleApple/feedmereadmes/blob/master/README-maturity-model.md#level-three-basic-readme).